Full Circle (FireHouse album)

-Full Circle is a compilation studio album by American hard rock band, FireHouse.
-The album features re-recorded material from the band's previous releases.
-It features all original members excluding bassist Perry Richardson, and replacing him with ex-Jani Lane bassist Allen McKenzie, thus making the album the first to feature McKenzie on bass.
-It consists of 5 tracks from their debut, FireHouse, 3 tracks from their sophomore effort, Hold Your Fire 1 track from their 3rd release aptly titled, 3, 1 track from their acoustic release, Good Acoustics, and 1 track from The Best of FireHouse compilation.
-The album spawned a tour covering the United States, Japan, Thailand, Indonesia, Puerto Rico, Brazil, Peru, Korea, Portugal, and India.
+Full Circle is a 2011 compilation studio album by American rock band FireHouse.
+It consists of re-recorded material from the band's previous releases.
+The album features all original members excluding bassist Perry Richardson, and replacing him with ex-Jani Lane bassist Allen McKenzie, thus making the album the first to feature McKenzie on bass.

+Full Circle consists of five tracks from their debut, FireHouse, three tracks from their sophomore effort Hold Your Fire, one track from their third release aptly titled 3, one track from their acoustic release Good Acoustics, and one track from The Best of FireHouse compilation.

+The album spawned a tour covering the United States, Japan, Thailand, Indonesia, Puerto Rico, Brazil, Peru, South Korea, Portugal, and India.

 It was the band's final album to feature longtime lead vocalist C.J.
-Snare who died on April 5, 2024.
+Snare who died in April 2024.